 And so here I am, 36 with two young children and whilst they go off to school and nursery, I get to adventure in the countryside with 4 special dogs each day.
 What a dream!
 I could pinch myself that this is what I get to call work.

-It's been a journey to develop a livelyhood that enables me to spend my days in such a blissful way.
+It's been a journey to develop a livelihood that enables me to spend my days in such a blissful way.
 I have worked previously within investment banking followed by charity work when I could no longer take the corporate world.
 A number of years in the charity sector working as an events manager and I yearned for something different.
-I would say I am very stress sensitive and working under pressure and under someone else's beliefs and values is something I have always struggled with.
+I would say I am very stress-sensitive and working under pressure and under someone else's beliefs and values is something I have always struggled with.
 I started a new job at the end of 2013 and found myself stressed to high heaven and working ridiculous hours, never making a dent in my workload.
 This wasn't the life I wanted.

 I walked out.
 And I started a dog daycare and walking business with my then husband.
 It was very different then to what it is now.
 I daycared dogs in my home, I loved dogs intrinsically but at that time I didn't realise the need to invest in my understanding and skills as a carer for other people's dogs.
-I thought that my love, care and desire to do the right thing would be enough.
+I thought that my love, care, and desire to do the right thing would be enough.
 And it was.
 Sort of.

-Fast forward some years and I've learned so much; from other professionals, from my day to day work and the dogs I have worked with and from my innate desire to be the best I can be for the dogs I am lucky enough to spend my days with.
+Fast forward some years and I've learned so much; from other professionals, from my day to day work and the dogs I have worked with, and from my innate desire to be the best I can be for the dogs I am lucky enough to spend my days with.

 So here I am now.
 In isolation.
 Missing my canine friends and our beautiful walks very much.
-Feeling grateful that I enjoy writing, my garden, my children and my own dog.
+Feeling grateful that I enjoy writing, my garden, my children, and my own dog.
 And looking forward to returning to 'work' as soon as safely possible.